fermyon/developer/content/spin/install.md

 {{ startTab "Windows"}}

-If you want to use WSL (Windows Subsystem for Linux), please follow the instructions for using Linux.

-If using Windows natively (PowerShell / cmd.exe), you can download <a href="https://github.com/fermyon/spin/releases/latest" class="spin-install" id="spin-install-windows">the Windows binary release of Spin</a>.
+If using Windows (PowerShell / cmd.exe), you can download <a href="https://github.com/fermyon/spin/releases/latest" class="spin-install" id="spin-install-windows">the Windows binary release of Spin</a>.

 Simply unzip the binary release and place the `spin.exe` in your system path.

+If you want to use WSL2 (Windows Subsystem for Linux 2), please follow the instructions for using Linux.

 {{ blockEnd }}
 {{ blockEnd }}